 We publish original content from a wide range of authors on our website in our Stories section.
 We aim to challenge the way that readers think and feel about health by connecting science, medicine, life and art.

 We are always looking for new writers.
-We are particularly interested in hearing from UK-based writers from racially minoritised communities, and writers with direct lived experience of neurodivergence, disability and deafness.
+We are particularly interested in hearing from UK-based writers from racially minoritised communities, and disabled, Deaf and neurodivergent writers.

 In 2020, we are also looking to commission writing on the topics of:

 We tend to commission in the following formats, but we are always open to new ideas, particularly where the content suggests it.

 - Serials (like Painful Realities) which unpack a narrative over six instalments, each of which is around 1,000 words.